Enterprise Hub in Airtable

 Permissions

-• Only super admins can configure SSO and SCIM for their org.
+• Configure SSO and SCIM for their org.

-• Full visibility and administrative rights over users and workspaces in the organization.
+• Full visibility and admin rights over users and workspaces in the organization.

 • Visibility into on-domain users and any external user collaborating on an org-owned workspace, base, or interface.